 The Committee of Student Representatives (CSR) is the student government for medical students at CWRU.
 CSR strives to improve student life, facilitate student-faculty interaction, refine the curriculum, and foster professional development by funding student organizations and clubs, collecting and organizing student feedback, and hosting various community-building events throughout the year.

-The annual MSTP retreat is a two-day student organized event focusing on professional development and program planning for the upcoming academic year.
+The annual MSTP retreat is a two-day student organized event, usually held in the summer, focusing on professional development and program planning for the upcoming academic year.
 We also leave time for plenty of time for fun!
 The retreat is typically held at one of Ohio's beautiful state parks.

 On the first day, students, faculty, and staff attend lectures and participate in workshops on such topics as grant writing, ethics of research, and research techniques.
 The afternoon is left open for sports or just relaxing by the pool.
 The evening of the retreat is topped off by a fine dinner accompanied by a speaker invited to talk about a general interest topic.
 Then, students collect for their favorite event of the year: MSTP karaoke!